-Easy Creosote Remover Sticks are available by clicking HERE.
+Our Easy Creosote Remover Sticks are available by clicking HERE.

 Dry Burn Procedure

 The best way to minimize creosote from even forming inside your boiler is in how you operate your boiler.
-The most effective way is called the Dry Burn procedure, which requires to burn each load of wood almost completely so that the final few hours of burning are when only dry coals remain.
+The most effective way is called the Dry Burn procedure, which requires burning each load of wood almost completely so that the final few hours of burning are when only dry coals remain.

 Learn more about the Dry Burn Procedure - read our article on this topic by clicking on this link HERE.

 Never Operate Your Outdoor Wood Burner at Temps Below 140 Degrees F